Укр|Eng|Рус

 360° horizontal projection.
 Rubberized body.
 High battery life.

-3 bubble levels for alignment in planes
+3 spirit levels for alignment in planes

 Typelaser levelrotary level